chandini1727/Google_Drive_Api/README.md

 ## Configure Google Cloud Service Account

--Create a service account in your GCP project.
+- Create a service account in your GCP project.
--Enable the Google Drive API and Google Sheets API.
+- Enable the Google Drive API and Google Sheets API.
--Download the service account JSON key file and save it as **service_account.json** in the project root directory.
+- Download the service account JSON key file and save it as **service_account.json** in the project root directory.
--Ensure the service account has the necessary permissions (https://www.googleapis.com/auth/drive, https://www.googleapis.com/auth/spreadsheets).
+- Ensure the service account has the necessary permissions (https://www.googleapis.com/auth/drive, https://www.googleapis.com/auth/spreadsheets).